For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 At least 16 million Americans have chronic obstructive pulmonary disease (COPD), and many more may not know they’re living with it.

 It can be a scary and challenging disease.
-And by its nature – causing airflow and breathing issues – COPD puts a person at higher risk for severe illness if they’re infected with other diseases like pneumonia or COVID-19.
+And by its nature – causing airflow and breathing issues – COPD puts a person at higher risk for severe illness if they’re infected with other illnesses like influenza, pneumonia or COVID-19.